West Coast Expressway

+Currently, 8 out of 11 sections of the tolled stretches are opened and operational, stretching from Banting interchange to Shah Alam Expressway interchange, Bandar Bukit Raja (Selatan) interchange to Assam Jawa interchange, Hutan Melintang interchange to Teluk Intan interchange, and Lekir interchange to Taiping (Selatan) interchange.
+The 3 remaining sections under construction are Section 3 (Shah Alam Expressway interchange to NKVE/FHR2 interchange), Section 4 (NKVE/FHR2 interchange to NNKSB interchange and Section 7 (Assam Jawa interchange to Tanjung Karang interchange).
+These sections are expected to be completed and operational in 2027.

 Once the expressway is completed, it will be the fourth longest in Peninsular Malaysia, after the North-South Expressway Northern Route, the East Coast Expressway and the North-South Expressway Southern Route.

 Overview

 Construction of the expressway is divided into eleven packages.
 Works for the first five packages commenced in May 2014, of which three packages are in Selangor while the other two are in Perak.
 The stretches between Tanjung Karang to Hutan Melintang and Teluk Intan to Kampung Lekir are using the existing stretches of federal route 5, both of which are currently being upgraded.
 As a result, the expressway will consist of three non-contiguous stretches of controlled-access expressway (JKR R6), i.e. from Banting to Tanjung Karang, Hutan Melintang to Teluk Intan and Lekir to Changkat Jering while the two stretches on federal route 5 are partial access highways (JKR R5) featuring grade-separated interchanges at major junctions, left-in/left-out junctions and at-grade U-Turns.

 A spur link from Changkat Keruing to Siputeh (near Ipoh) in Perak which will be connected via an interchange with the main link is also in the plan.
 Construction of the spur link is however deferred.
 The spur link will consist of a controlled-access expressway (JKR R6) stretch from Changkat Keruing to Parit while the stretch between Parit to Siputeh will use the existing stretch of federal route 73 will be similarly upgraded like the two federal route 5 stretches of the main link package has been awarded to Gedeihen Engineering Sdn Bhd.
 The controlled-access expressway stretches will use a closed toll system like the North–South Expressway.
 Toll collection has started at all opened stretches of the expressway.
 The stretches on existing federal roads will remain toll-free.